 Yes.
-Overall, about 90 percent of U.S. wage earners are covered by Social Security, meaning they pay into the Social Security system via payroll or self-employment taxes.
-“Non-covered” employees include:
+According to Social Security Administration (SSA) data, 89 percent of U.S. workers ages 21 to 64 are in "covered" employment, meaning they pay into the Social Security system via payroll or self-employment taxes.
+But there are groups of “non-covered” employees.
+These include:

 - Some state, county and municipal employees, who are covered by state-funded pension plans rather than Social Security.